SoNotWildTurtle/HoloLive-Colleseum/README.md

 - `SavedGames/`
 - `Images/`
 - `sounds/`
 The `SavedGames` folder stores settings in `settings.json`.
-Selecting "Wipe saves" from the settings menu clears this directory.
+Selecting "Wipe Saves" from the settings menu clears this directory.
 If the folder is missing, it will be recreated automatically the next time settings are saved.

 Images (PNGs)